-Hospital medicine is a growing specialty that continues to expand as hospitals and primary care physicians get busier and are challenged to take care of hospitalized patients in a timely manner.
+Hospital medicine is a growing specialty.
+It continues to expand as hospitals and primary care physicians get busier.

 - Adult hospitalists — medical specialists who provide medical treatment to patients when they are in the hospital

-- Electrophysiologists - physicians who specializes in the care and treatment of patients with cardiac arrhythmias
+- Electrophysiologists — physicians who specialize in the care and treatment of patients with cardiac arrhythmias

-- Geriatric hospitalists - physicians with fellowship training and certification in geriatrics and serve the many needs of our elderly patients
+- Geriatric hospitalists — physicians with fellowship training and certification in geriatrics, and who serve the many needs of our elderly patients

 - Pediatric hospitalists — medical specialists who provide medical treatment to children when they are in the hospital

-- Palliative care specialists - clinicians with training and certification in palliative care and deal specifically with end-of-life issues for patients
+- Palliative care specialists — clinicians with training and certification in palliative care and who deal specifically with end-of-life issues

 - Pulmonologists — physicians who deal with diseases of the lungs and respiratory tract

 The primary professional focus and interest of the adult hospitalist is in the care of hospitalized patients.
 Patients may or may not already have a designated primary care physician that they see on a regular basis outside the hospital setting.
-The hospitalist helps coordinate care with the other physicians who may not have time to visit the patient in the hospital, or may not have the expertise to deal with the sometimes-complex issues seen in a hospitalized patient.
-A hospitalist, therefore, provides timely expertise in the care of patients and improves the quality and efficiency of care.
+The hospitalist helps coordinate care with the other physicians who may not have time to visit the patient in the hospital, or may not have the expertise to deal with certain medical issues.

-- Patients receive more timely care since the doctors are in-house all the time to care for them and to coordinate their transfer of care upon discharge.
+- Patients receive more timely care since the doctors are in-house.

-- For private physicians who may see the patient in their office setting, they have a partner who can be their eyes and ears in the hospital when they cannot be there.
+- Private physicians who may see the patient in their office setting now have a partner who can be their eyes and ears in the hospital.

-- The hospitalists also play a key role in educating medical residents, giving them the guided, hands-on training that is essential to their overall education.
+- They play a key role in educating medical residents, giving them the guided, hands-on training.

 - Lewis Low, M.D., FCCM, FACP, board-certified in internal medicine and critical care medicine, is Legacy's chief medical officer.